Most salon owners are not trying to buy "AI" or "an answering service" in the abstract.

 Ringbooker should not be framed as "better than every answering service in every situation."

-- A more traditional human-heavy answering model may fit better if the business wants every call human-led from the start, regardless of cost or workflow complexity.
+• A human-heavy answering model fits better if the business wants every call human-led from the first second, has a high share of sensitive calls, and is willing to pay more for that coverage

 That is the real category decision.